The neurology encompasses all diseases of the brain and nervous system. A distinction is made between neurological and neurodegenerative diseases.

 Source: Vert C et al.; Effect of long-term exposure to air pollution on anxiety and depression in adults: A cross-sectional study.Int J Hyg Environ Health 2017;220(6):1074-1080

-- Cadmium increases risk of depression
+- Cadmium increases the risk of depression

-- inflammation theory
+- Inflammation theory

-- energy deficit (mitochondrial disease)
+- Energy deficit (mitochondrial disease)

 - Depression is a multifunctional disease!